 Quality Professional Training

-Education is an asset which promotes social mobility and contributes to the individual, to society and to the economy.
-However, potential employees turn to academic education rather than technological training, due to an unattractive reputation and lack of awareness of the fact that studying to be a practical engineer has the same "return on investment" as an academic degree in most subjects.
+Education is an asset that promotes social mobility and contributes to the individual, to society, and to the economy.
+Yet potential employees tend toward academic rather than technological education, due to an unattractive reputation and a lack of awareness that studying to be a practical engineer yields the same return on investment as an academic degree in most fields.

 A Dynamic Labor Market and Outdated Systems

-The exceptional technological advances we have experienced over recent decades, alongside the Covid pandemic, have changed the labor and training market.
-In this interdisciplinary world of constant learning at every stage of life, special skills are a necessity.
-The education systems do not adapt fast enough.
-The organizational culture in the business sector does not adapt itself to the required changes in the training of new employees, preservation and professional development of existing employees, innovation implementation, and more.
+The exceptional technological advances of recent decades, alongside the Covid pandemic, have transformed the labor and training market.
+In this interdisciplinary world of constant learning at every stage of life, specialized skills are a necessity.
+Yet education systems are not adapting fast enough, and the organizational culture in the business sector is not keeping pace with the required changes in onboarding, employee retention and professional development, innovation implementation, and more.

 Human Capital and High